 The Nintendo Switch has been available for almost two years now, and since then has amassed a wonderfully varied library of exclusive titles, third-party blockbusters and independent gems.

-There’s so many reasons to own a Nintendo Switch right now, whether its The Legend of Zelda: Breath of the Wild, Stardew Valley or even FIFA 19, which features everything you’d expect from the annual football sim.
+There’s so many reasons to own a Nintendo Switch right now, whether its The Legend of Zelda: Breath of the Wild, Fire Emblem: Three Houses or even The Legend of Zelda: Link’s Awakening, all of which are stellar exclusives.

 Of course, it’s not all about what sits in the past, as 2019 already promises an an array of excellent releases and potential surprises for the platform.
 So Trusted Reviews has compiled all of the games you need to know about for Nintendo Switch in 2019.

 Release date: November 15, 2019

 Nintendo has finally spilled the beans on the eighth generation of Pokemon, and it’s taking a lot of inspiration from the United Kingdom.
 Taking place on the continent of Galar, you play as a young trainer who will once again embark on a journey to become Pokemon Champion.